Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 But remember that solving customer issues quickly should not come at the expense of the customer being dissatisfied with your response.

-So, stay focussed to resolve the customer issue first.
+So, stay focused on resolving the customer issue first.

 F. Standard average handle time